-For the Renfrewshire and Invercive division there are 3587 available police officers.
+For Renfrewshire and Inverclyde division there are 3683 available police officers.
 The diagram below represents the availability of resources for the division.

 Local police officer resources are the core complement of officers under the direction of the local commander and include community policing, response policing and divisional road policing teams.
-In the Renfrewshire and Inverclyde division, the total local resource complement is 651 officers.
+In the Renfrewshire and Inverclyde division, the total local resource complement is 632 officers.